The Local Lifting Property, Property FD, and stability of approximate representations: Background on the (L)LP for -algebras

 \begin{theorem}[Pisier] Let $A$ be a separable $C^*$-algebra.
 Then $A$ has the LP if and only if for any family $\{D_i\}_{i\in I}$ of $C^*$-algebras, the canonical map

 is injective. \end{theorem}

 See \cite[Section 3]{Enders:2024aa} for other useful characterizations of the LP.
 We will not, however, use those in this paper.

-We next recall the \emph{Choi-Effros lifting theorem} from \cite{Choi:1976aa}; this gives a fundamental class of $C^*$-algebras with the LP.
-See for example \cite[Theorem C.3]{Brown:2008qy} or \cite[Theorem 3.3.6]{Higson:2000bs} for textbook expositions\footnote{Both of these textbook expositions are based on Arveson's simpler approach \cite[Theorem 7 and Corollary on page 351]{Arveson:1977aa} to the Choi-Effros lifting theorem.}.
+We next recall the \emph{Choi--Effros lifting theorem} from \cite{Choi:1976aa}; this gives a fundamental class of $C^*$-algebras with the LP.
+See for example \cite[Theorem C.3]{Brown:2008qy} or \cite[Theorem 3.3.6]{Higson:2000bs} for textbook expositions\footnote{Both of these textbook expositions are based on Arveson's simpler approach \cite[Theorem 7 and Corollary on page 351]{Arveson:1977aa} to the Choi--Effros lifting theorem.}.
 One can also deduce it as an immediate consequence of Pisier's theorem \ref{pis the} above.